pravin435916/pravin435916/README.md

 - **IDEs:** Visual Studio Code, IntelliJ IDEA
 - **Competitive Programming:** Algorithms, Data Structures, Problem-solving
 - **Currently Working On:**
-  - Building personal projects using React and TypeScript to gain hands-on experience
+  - Building personal projects using React and Javascript to gain hands-on experience
   - Contributing to open-source projects to learn from experienced developers and improve my skills
   - Exploring new technologies such as WebAssembly and Rust to expand my knowledge base